 Paper records are a thing of the past.
 Today, doctors are creating electronic health records (EHRs) for their patients that contain all their medical information, including X-rays, test results, ultrasounds and other important data.
 It’s really no different than the way we use our mobile phones or our home computers to save and store information, send emails and share pictures and videos.

-Our job is to deliver a comprehensive, patient-focused, secure and private electronic health record (EHR) system.
+Our job is to deliver a comprehensive, patient-focused, secure and private EHR system.
 This will improve the way patients receive care, enhance the clinical experience and make the system more sustainable.

-eHealth Ontario connects physicians and health care providers by allowing the transmission of electronic health data across a wide network of electronic health record (EHR) systems throughout the province.
+eHealth Ontario connects physicians and health care providers by allowing the transmission of electronic health data across a wide network of EHR systems throughout the province.
 By building platforms like the Ontario laboratories information system (OLIS), we allow doctors and clinicians access to important medical tests and results in one centralized registry.
-We also provide funding to physicians to purchase EMRs and we partner with hospitals to develop EHR systems.
+We also provide funding to physicians to purchase EMR software and we partner with hospitals to develop EHR systems.

 eHealth Ontario is committed to practical solutions.
-We work closely with health care professionals, hospitals, community-based providers, the provincial government and vendors to develop the best solutions for Ontarians.
+We work closely with health care professionals, hospitals, community-based providers, the provincial government, Local Health Integration Networks (LHINs), Canada Health Infoway (CHI) and vendors to develop the best solutions for Ontarians.

 This philosophy informs our vision for electronic health care.
 We favour an approach that leverages the significant progress local and regional health service providers have made over the past decade in EHR solutions.
-The province’s 154 hospital systems have widely adopted electronic record-keeping and, as of June 2012, more than 9,400 community-based clinicians representing approximately 9 million Ontarians have or are in the process of implementing electronic medical records (EMRs) in their practices.
+The province’s 154 hospital systems have widely adopted electronic record-keeping and, as of June 2012, more than 9,400 community-based clinicians representing approximately 9 million Ontarians have or are in the process of implementing electronic medical record (EMR) software in their practices.

 IT and Innovation